OpsChasingDev/GPO.Finder/README.md

 # GPO.Finder
-Project to easily discovering which GPOs on a network are handling certain settings
+Project to easily discover which GPOs on a network are handling certain settings